YasmineBB/curated/deployment.md

 Let’s confirm that the data in your database on ElephantSQL has been created.

-1. On the ElephantSQL page for your database, in the left side navigation, select **'BROWSER'**
+1. On the ElephantSQL page for your database, on the left side navigation, select **'BROWSER'**
 2. Click the **Table queries** button, select **auth_user**
 3. When you click **'Execute'**, you should see your newly created superuser details displayed.
 This confirms your tables have been created and you can add data to your database.
 Success!